-- 30. The GR must be a newly established startup company created in RUZ in the form of a limited liability company specifically for the purpose of the sub-project.
-The founders of the GR must at least include the PI and the co-financing partner and may include other team members. - 31.
-A majority (more than 50%) of equity of the GR must be directly owned and controlled by one of the following: - One or more individuals who are citizens or permanent resident aliens of the RUZ; - 2) For-profit business entities (each of which is directly owned and controlled by individuals who are citizens or permanent resident aliens of the RUZ); - 3) A combination of (1) and (2) above. - 32.
-The GR must ensure that the sub-project PI and staff are its employees or contractors at least for the duration of the RCP-funded sub-project.
-Key staff changes must be coordinated with PIU and subject to IEB's agreement. - 33.
-The GR must have rights for an IP that is planned to be used during the implementation of the sub-project.
-The GR must present evidence of possessing the IP rights or provide the letter of intent from PRO or HEI on readiness to transfer existing IP to GR regarding the IP that is planned to be used during implementation (see Annex C).
-The upcoming research discovery results (IP) during the implementation of the sub-project must be registered on the GR.
+- 29. The GR can be a newly established startup company created in RUZ in the form of a limited liability company specifically for the purpose of the sub-project or existing for-profit company, resident of the RUZ.
+The existing for-profit company GR must be classified as a micro, small, or medium enterprise according to national legislation and must not be bankrupt or insolvent, in the process of liquidation, declared bankrupt by a court decision, whose property has been seized, and/or whose economic activity has been suspended. - 30.
+The founders of the GR must include the CTO and may include other team members.
+NB!
+The role of a CEO of the GR can be performed by either the CTO or BDM or a representative of the co-financing partner. - 31.
+A majority (more than 50%) of equity of the GR must be directly owned and controlled by one of the following: - 1) One or more individuals who are citizens or permanent resident aliens of the RUZ;

-- 34. The implementation of sub-projects approved for financing must primarily be carried out on the territory of the Republic of Uzbekistan.
-Funds allocated under grant funding must be used for the purposes specified in the proposal. - 35.
+- 2) For-profit business entities (each of which is directly owned and controlled by individuals who are citizens or permanent resident aliens of the RUZ); - 3) A combination of (1) and (2) above. - 32.
+The GR must ensure that the sub-project CTO and staff are its employees or contractors at least for the duration of the BIRD-funded sub-project.
+Key staff (CTO, DCTO, BDM) changes must be coordinated with PIU and subject to IEB's agreement. - 33.
+The GR must have rights for an IP that is planned to be used during the implementation of the subproject.
+The GR must present evidence of possessing the IP rights or provide the letter of intent from PRO or HEI on readiness to transfer existing IP to GR regarding the IP that is planned to be used during implementation (per Annex C).
+The upcoming research discovery results (IP) during the implementation of the sub-project must be registered on the GR. - 34.
+The implementation of sub-projects approved for financing must primarily be carried out on the territory of the Republic of Uzbekistan.
+Funds allocated under matching grant funding must be used for the purposes specified in the proposal. - 35.
 Co-financing must be provided in the form of monetary contributions.
-Any procurement of goods, services, or works using co-financing funds must adhere to the procurement procedures described in the RCP GFM. - 36.
-Contribution in kind, such as equipment, machinery, land, buildings, facilities, etc. will be considered as a significant advantage of the proposal, but will not be accounted into the 15% co-funding threshold.
+Any procurement of goods, services, or works using co-financing funds must adhere to the procurement procedures described in the BIRD GFM. - 36.
+Contribution in kind, such as equipment, machinery, land, buildings, facilities, etc. will be considered as a significant advantage of the proposal, but will not be accounted into the 25% co-funding threshold.